CombineSlayer24/Manhunt-SNPC/README.md

 Recreating Manhunt Hunters in GMod, making for a fun, great stealth roleplaying, and more.

 ### FEATURES:
-- Gibbing (attacking the head will gib very deliciously)
+- Gibbing (Destroying the head will give a dramatic death sound)
 - Gruesome death effects
 - Lots of dialogue
 - Weapons from Manhunt